Rock Island Dam Adult Fishway Extension

 June , 2014

 Rock Island Dam is located on the Columbia River, approximately 15 miles south of Wenatchee, WA.
-The development of a crack in a spillway of Wanapum Dam, downstream of Rock Island Dam necessitated a 25 foot drawdown of the tailrace.
-This created a significant obstacle for the fish migrating upstream; they would not have access to the original fish ladder.
+The development of a crack in a spillway of Wanapum Dam, downstream of Rock Island Dam, necessitated a 25-foot drawdown of the tailrace.
+This created a significant obstacle for the fish migrating upstream; they would not have access to the original fish ladder at the dam.
 With the arrival of the migrating salmon just a few months away, this project took on a critical path very quickly.

 Chelan County PUD, owners of Rock Island Dam, contracted Knight Construction from Spokane to install the emergency fish ladder extensions in three areas; two on the west bank and one on the east.
 Knight, who handled the fabrication and topside support, turned to Global Diving & Salvage, Inc. to provide the diving support for the project.
 With the compressed schedule required to complete the project, Global and Knight worked closely on scheduling the arrival of the fabricated items and their installation.